-Definition 3: The area route is a set of areas that the source node needs to pass through to reach the destination node.
-Each area is a set of a backbone node and all nodes attached to it.
+Definition 3: The area route is a set of areas, through which the source node must pass to reach the destination node.
+Each area is a set of a backbone node and all the nodes attached to it.

-As shown in Fig. 1, the area route from source S to destination D is $A_1 \rightarrow A_2 \rightarrow ... \rightarrow A_k$ .
+As shown in Fig. 2, the area route from source S to destination D is $A_1 \rightarrow A_2 \rightarrow ... \rightarrow A_k$ .
 Source S belongs to $A_1$ and destination D belongs to $A_k$ .
-The backbone node only needs to communicate with other backbone nodes until reaching the backbone node that the destination node is attached to.
-The overhead for a backbone node to calculate the area route is much less, compared to the one that the source node calculates the full path to reach the destination.
+The backbone node only needs to communicate with other backbone nodes until reaching the backbone node, to which the destination node is attached.
+The overhead for a backbone node to calculate the area route is much less, compared to the one in which the source node calculates the full path to reach the destination.
 We can apply any classical routing algorithm among backbone nodes to calculate the area route.